 You can choose to retire and take your pension from the L G P S at any time from age 55 to 75, provided you have met the two years vesting period in the Scheme.

+The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
+For more information, see the Pension age changes section.

 The Normal Pension Age in the L G P S is linked to your State Pension Age, with a minimum of age 65.
 If the State Pension Age changes in the future, then this change will also apply to your Normal Pension Age for benefits built up after 31 March 2014.

 If you voluntarily leave your employment before, on or after your Normal Pension Age you can defer taking your benefits, but you must take them before age 75.
 If you take your pension after your Normal Pension Age, it will be paid at an increased rate to reflect late payment.